Last updated on: 2018-04-25

 The following list presents business-related questions that you should ask before deciding to use a NoSQL database:

-A NoSQL database can be used as part of a new application, to augment an existing application, or to fully replace an application.
+You can use a NoSQL database as part of a new application, to augment an existing application, or to fully replace an application.
 Before choosing a database, consider your deployment needs.

 Many organizations begin using NoSQL on a new application.
 This approach enables you to avoid rewriting applications, migrating data, and performing related tasks.

 Some organizations choose to augment an existing system by adding a NoSQL component.
 This often happens with applications that have outgrown a relational database due to scale problems, the need for better availability, or other issues.
-Parts of the existing system continue to use the existing RDBMS, while other components of the application are modified to use the NoSQL database.
+Parts of the existing system continue to use the existing RDBMS, while the developers modify other application components to use the NoSQL database.

-If a system is too costly or is breaking due to an increase in user concurrency, data velocity, or data volume from cloud applications, it can be fully replaced with a NoSQL database.
+If a system is too costly or is breaking due to increased user concurrency, data velocity, or data volume from cloud applications, you can replace it fully with a NoSQL database.

 The following questions can help you determine whether a relational database or a NoSQL database is best for your application.